 Paul R. Farrell, DMD

-Dr. Paul R. Farrell is in Private Practice in Reading Pennsylvania with The Reading Oral Surgery Group Ltd. His practice also maintains a satellite office in Kutztown, Pennsylvania.
-He is a 1975 graduate of Brown University where he majored in comparative anatomy and histology.
+Dr. Paul R. Farrell is in Private Practice in Reading Pennsylvania with The Reading Oral Surgery Group Ltd. He is a 1975 graduate of Brown University where he majored in comparative anatomy and histology.
 He attended The University of Pennsylvania School of Dental Medicine and graduated with his D.M.D.
 Degree in 1979.
 After a year in General Practice Residency at The Hospital of the University of Pennsylvania he was accepted in the Oral Surgery Residency Program at The Hospital of the University of Pennsylvania where he completed his certification in June of 1983.

 Dr. Farrell joined a private practice in Boston and Wellesley Massachusetts.
 His hospital privileges included The New England Deaconess, New England Baptist, Brigham and Womenís and the Newton Wellesley Hospitals.
 He was also on staff at the Bedford Massachusetts Veteranís Administration Hospital with a brief faculty affiliation with the Harvard School of Dental Medicine.
 He joined Reading Oral Surgery in November of 1984 and completed his certification with the American Board of Oral and Maxillofacial Surgery in March of 1986.